robert-preissl/CarND-MPC-Project/Discussion.md

 The central pieces of the MPC algorithm (code in main.cpp) are as follow:

 In each iteration we receive the cars position and angle (in map coordinates) as well as the velocity from the simulator.
-In addition we get a series of points (also in map coordinates), which represent the so called *reference trajectory* - the ideal path our car should follow.
+In addition, we get a series of points (also in map coordinates), which represent the so called *reference trajectory* - the ideal path our car should follow.

 Since all our following calculations for the model predictive controller (like CTE, etc.) are performed in the vehicle's coordinate system, we first transform these reference path points into vehicle space.
 (in the code next_x_vals/next_y_vals -- yellow line in the picture below)

-Next, we fit a polynom through the reference path (in vehicle space) and save its coefficients.
+Next, we fit a 3rd order polynomial through the reference path (in vehicle space) and save its coefficients.
-This polynom as well as the state vector (with car position as 0/0 and angle as 0 in vehicle space) are passed to a solver in MPC.cpp which returns an optimal trajectory for the vehicle given its state, reference path and obeying certain constraints.
+This polynomial as well as the state vector (in vehicle space) are passed to a solver in MPC.cpp which returns an optimal trajectory for the vehicle given its state, reference path and obeying certain constraints.
 Constrains (in *FG_eval* in MPC.cpp) are set and emphasized especially to minimize the use of actuators (acceleration and steering) and to avoid big jumps between actuations (like abrupt steering).
 Moreover, we also penalize the vehicle for not maintaining the reference velocity.

 One central output of the solver are vectors mpc_x_vals/mpc_y_vals, which reflect the projected line calculated by the optimizer (shown in green in the picture below.).
-The solver tries to optimize the control inputs [δ,a] and given our state and contraints comes up with a projected line over a certain time duration.
+The solver tries to optimize the control inputs [δ,a] and given our state and constraints comes up with a projected line over a certain time duration.
 These control inputs / actuators are also returned by the solver and passed to the simulator in each iteration.

 ![image](data/mpc_lines.png)

-Interestingly a **1D polynom** (a simple line) to fit the reference path gave best results for the given track.
-In the image above one can see that the green line nicely manages curves due to its tangential nature, which seems ideal for a race track (without going over curbs or such).
+In the image above one can see that the green line (the 3rd order polynomial) nicely approximates the reference path shown in yellow.

-However, this nice behavior is only possible in conjunction with defining smart parameters influencing the path projection process, in particual the prediction horizon:
+An important factor impacting the quality of the predicted path is the so called "prediction horizon":

 # The prediction horizon - parameters N & dt: